zachgarman/solo_objects/README.md

 The Irish have compiled a record of 816-300-33 as an Independent member of the NCAA.
 The school colors are blue and gold.
 The school's most famous coach is Knute Rockne.

 Many people regard Frank Leahy to be the greatest coach.
-Either way,there is no doubt that the Fighting Irish are the most historic football team in the nation.
+Either way, there is no doubt that the Fighting Irish are the most historic football team in the nation.